fedoracoin-dev/fedoracoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the feathercoind tests manually, launch src/test/test_feathercoin .
+To run the fedoracoind tests manually, launch src/test/test_fedoracoin .

-To add more feathercoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more fedoracoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the feathercoin-qt tests manually, launch src/qt/test/feathercoin-qt_test
+To run the fedoracoin-qt tests manually, launch src/qt/test/fedoracoin-qt_test

-To add more feathercoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more fedoracoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.